This Day in History

 • 1778 - Captain James Cook first sights Oregon coast, at Yaquina Bay.

-• 1785 - Birth of Alessandro Manzoni Italy, poet/novelist (Betrothed).
+• 1785 - Birth of Alessandro Manzoni in Italy; poet/novelist (Betrothed).

-• 1799 - Birth of Frantisek L Celakovsky Czechoslovakian poet (national anthem, folk song).
+• 1799 - Birth of Frantisek L Celakovsky; Czechoslovakian poet (national anthem, folk song).

 • 1801 - Massachusetts enacts first state voter registration law.

-• 1804 - John Wedgwood founder (Royal Horticulture Society), dies.
+• 1804 - Death of John Wedgwood; founder (Royal Horticulture Society).

-• 1807 - Birth of Franz Grave von Pocci German poet/composer (Der Alchemist).
+• 1807 - Birth of Franz Grave von Pocci; German poet/composer (Der Alchemist).

-• 1813 - Birth of Judocus Smits Dutch Catholic newspaper pioneer/founder (The Time).
+• 1813 - Birth of Judocus Smits; Dutch Catholic newspaper pioneer/founder (The Time).

-• 1827 - Birth of Henry DeLamar Clayton Major General (Confederate Army), died in 1889.
+• 1827 - Birth of Henry DeLamar Clayton; Major General (Confederate Army) (dies 1889).

-• 1831 - Birth of John Bratton [Old Reliable], US physician/Confederate Brigadier General.
+• 1831 - Birth of John Bratton [Old Reliable]; US physician/Confederate Brigadier General.

-• 1832 - Birth of Orlando Metcalfe Poe Brigadier General (Union volunteers), died in 1895.
+• 1832 - Birth of Orlando Metcalfe Poe; US Brigadier General (Union volunteers) (dies 1895).

 • 1837 - Birth of Henry Draper in Virginia, USA; astro-spectro-photographer (Moon, Jupiter) (dies 1882).

-• 1847 - US General Scott occupies Vera Cruz Mexico.
+• 1847 - US General Scott occupies Vera Cruz, Mexico.

-• 1850 - Birth of Tomás G Masaryk Czechoslovakia, Father/President of Czechoslovakia (1918-35).
+• 1850 - Birth of Tomás G Masaryk; Father/President of Czechoslovakia (1918-35).

 • 1851 - Poll tax levied on Russo-Polish Jews entering Austrian Galicia ends.